oslabs-beta/Kaffee/README.md

 ## Setup / Installation

 You can use our Docker image to run Kaffee.
-Ensure you have a Docker service running on your system, and then run "docker-compose up" within the root directory to start Kaffee on your system.
+Ensure you have a Docker service running on your system, before you start.

+Next, copy our docker-compose.yml file to your system.
+Then run "docker-compose up" within the root directory to start Kaffee on your system.
+This will start both a Kafka broker on port 9094 with JMX set on port 9999, as well as Kaffee to monitor this broker.

 ## How To Use